Peaceful protest rally continues on Lachin road (PHOTO/VIDEO)

-SHUSHA, Azerbaijan, January 4.
-The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the twenty-fourth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 5.
+The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the twenty-fifth day, Trend reports from the scene.

 The protesters are raising banners and chanting slogans in protest against the illegal exploitation of mineral deposits in Azerbaijan.